-The chanting and singing involved affecting the mother’s hormones and emotions and aids in letting down a rush of endorphins, which the baby can immediately experience.
+The chanting and singing involved affect the mother’s hormones and emotions and aid in letting down a rush of endorphins, which the baby can immediately experience.

 Now that we are aware of the benefits of prenatal yoga, are there any risks involved?

-“I empower women to be aware, move slowly, and explore for themselves how to practice safely – online material/ books are useful if used with care.
+Since then, Sarah made it a point to teach women to be aware, move slowly, and explore for themselves how to practice prenatal yoga safely.

-But as with all exercise, there issues that some women will have to watch out for:
+But as with all exercise, there are issues that some women will have to watch out for:

 At COMO, there are no prerequisites and prior fitness levels for women to join the Prenatal and Postnatal Yoga classes.
 However, Sarah encourages women to wait until the first trimester has passed to attend classes.

 “In those first key weeks, the biggest changes are happening in your body and your baby’s development.
 You feel fatigued and should listen to your body,” she says.